liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 echo 'export KUBECONFIG="$HOME/.kube/k3s.yaml"' >> $HOME/.bashrc
 ```

-Before proceeding with the [liqo](https://liqo.io) installation, wait for all the pod to be in `Running` status; for this, you can execute the command `kubectl get pod --all-namespaces`.
+Before proceeding with the [Liqo](https://liqo.io) installation, wait for all the pod to be in `Running` status; for this, you can execute the command `kubectl get pod --all-namespaces`.

-### Install liqo
+### Install Liqo
 To install [Liqo](https://liqo.io), you have to (1) export manually the required environment variables and (2) use the script provided in the project.
 This can be done with the following commands: